shrestha-bishal/sure-sync/README.md

 docker compose up -d
 ```
 The service will automatically process any OFX files in the **consume/** folder.

+### Web Dashboard
+- The project includes a web dashboard served by the `web` service.
+- Once the stack is running, open `http://localhost:9000` to view the dashboard.

 ### Contributing
 - Fork the repo, make changes, and submit a pull request.